Evangelical theology: Church

-The local Evangelical Church is the organization that represents the universal Church and is seen by evangelicals as the body of Jesus Christ.
-It is responsible for teaching and ordinances, mainly the believer's baptism and the Lord's Supper, and occasionally others such as foot washing.
+The local evangelical church is the organization that represents the universal Church and is seen by evangelicals as the body of Jesus Christ.
+It is responsible for teaching and ordinances, mainly the believer's baptism and the Lord's Supper, and occasionally others, such as foot-washing.
 Each church has a particular confession of faith and a common confession of faith if it is a member of a denomination.
 Some denominations are members of a national alliance of churches of the World Evangelical Alliance.

 Ministries

 Common ministries within evangelical congregations are pastor, elder, deacon, evangelist and worship leader.
-The ministry of bishop with a function of supervision over churches on a regional or national scale is present in many the Evangelical Christian denominations, even if the titles president of the council or general overseer are mainly used for this function.
+The ministry of bishop with a function of supervision over churches on a regional or national scale is present in many the evangelical Christian denominations, even if the titles president of the council or general overseer are mainly used for this function.
 The term bishop is explicitly used in certain denominations.
 Some evangelical denominations operate according to episcopal polity or presbyterian polity.
-However, the most common form of church government within Evangelicalism is congregational polity.
+However, the most common form of church government within evangelicalism is congregational polity.
 This is especially common among non-denominational evangelical churches.

 Worship service

-Worship service in Evangelical churches is seen as an act of God's worship.
+The worship service in evangelical churches is seen as an act of worship of God.
 There is no liturgy, as the conception of worship service is more informal.
 It usually contains two main parts, the praise (Christian music) and the sermon, with periodically the Lord's Supper.
-The latin cross is one of the only spiritual symbols that can usually be seen on the building of an evangelical church and that identifies the place's belonging.
+The Latin cross is one of the only spiritual symbols that can usually be seen on the building of an evangelical church and that identifies the place's belonging.
 Because of their understanding of the second of the Ten Commandments, evangelicals do not have religious material representations such as statues, icons, or paintings in their places of worship.

-The main Christian feasts celebrated by the Evangelicals are Christmas, Pentecost (by a majority of Evangelical denominations) and Easter for all believers.
+The main Christian feasts celebrated by evangelicals are Christmas, Pentecost (by a majority of evangelical denominations) and Easter for all believers.

 Mission

 For evangelicals, the mission is based on the Great Commission given by Jesus, to share the Good News of Kingdom of God, to form disciples and to baptize the believers.
-In churches, there are programs of evangelism local and international.
-Most evangelicals believe that the conversion of hearts is the work of God alone, by his Holy Spirit (John 16: 8), but also know that sharing faith with unbelievers is an act of gratitude for what God did for them (Mathieu 10:32) It takes shape in the distribution of leaflets and bibles, the formation of disciples, the support to the churches and the Christian humanitarian aid.
-Various evangelical missionaries organizations have specialized in evangelization throughout history.
+In churches, there are programs of evangelism, local and international.
+Most evangelicals believe that the conversion of hearts is the work of God alone, by his Holy Spirit (John 16:8), but also know that sharing faith with unbelievers is an act of gratitude for what God did for them (Matthew 10:32) It takes shape in the distribution of tracts and Bibles, the formation of disciples, support to churches and Christian humanitarian aid.
+Various evangelical mission organizations have specialized in evangelization throughout history.